cbh123/tweetfusion/README.md

-# Replicate
+# TweetFusion

+Update your Twitter header image with generative AI.

-[Replicate](https://replicate.com?utm_source=project&utm_campaign=replit-node) is a platform for running machine learning models in the cloud.
-This Repl demonstrates how to run models like Stable Diffusion and BLIP using Node.js.
+Runs on repl.it and powered by [Replicate](https://replicate.com?utm_source=project&utm_campaign=replit-node), a platform for running machine learning models in the cloud.

 ## Demo